-Because some of these specific types of cancer are quite rare, studies focusing only on these diseases are uncommon.
-However, many clinical trials on ovarian/fallopian tube cancer are open to women with these diseases because such diseases often respond to the same treatment.
+Because some of the specific subtypes of ovarian/fallopian tube cancer are quite rare, studies focusing only on a subtype are uncommon.
+However, many clinical trials on ovarian/fallopian tube cancer are open to people with different subtypes because such diseases often respond to the same treatment.

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are closely monitored by experts who watch for any problems with each study.
-It is important that patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.
+It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.

 Finding a clinical trial

 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for ovarian, fallopian tube, and peritoneal cancers, learn more in the Latest Research section.

 Cancer.Net offers more information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.
 Please note that clinical trials may not be available in all geographical areas.